Indhu Rubasingham: As artistic director

-Rubasingham oversaw a £9 million major renovation of the building, which reopened in 2018.
+Rubasingham oversaw a £9 million major renovation of Tricycle building, which reopened in 2018 as Kiln.
 The revamped building includes an adaptable stage in the larger 292-seat theatre, better sightlines, new lighting facilities, a new café, improved disabled access and gender-neutral toilets.

-Under her artistic leadership, the creative engagement programme aimed to champion the imagination, aspiration and potential of the Brent community young and old.

-During her time as artistic director, her production of Red Velvet by Lolita Chakrabarti was transferred to the West End's Garrick Theatre and St Ann's Warehouse Theater in New York.
+Rubasingham's production of Red Velvet by Lolita Chakrabarti was transferred to the West End's Garrick Theatre and St Ann's Warehouse Theater in New York.
 Her production of Moira Buffini's Handbagged was transferred to the West End's Vaudeville Theatre prior to a UK tour before playing at 59e59 in New York and Washington, D.C.'s Round House Theatre.
 Her production of Zadie Smith's The Wife of Willesden has transferred to American Repertory Theatre, Harvard University and Brooklyn Academy of Music.

-Rubasingham programmed Florian Zeller's "Family Trilogy", including The Son, which was transferred to the West End's Duke of York's Theatre in 2019; and The Father, which was transferred to the West End's Wyndham's Theatre in 2015 before being moved to the West End's Duke of York's Theatre in 2016.
+Sher programmed Florian Zeller's "Family Trilogy", including The Son, which was transferred to the West End's Duke of York's Theatre in 2019; and The Father, which was transferred to the West End's Wyndham's Theatre in 2015 before being moved to the West End's Duke of York's Theatre in 2016.
 The Father was adapted for the 2020 film starring Anthony Hopkins and Olivia Colman, directed by Zeller.